Death of Stuart Lubbock: Channel 4 documentary, renewed appeal, and arrest (2020–2021)

 On 4 February 2020, Essex Police offered a £20,000 reward for information leading to a conviction.
 The cash reward, funded by Essex Police and the charity Crimestoppers, was in response to a new Channel 4 documentary on the incident, Barrymore: The Body in the Pool, which aired on 6 February 2020.

-On 17 March 2021, Essex Police confirmed that they had arrested a 50-year-old man from Cheshire in connection with the indecent assault and murder of Stuart Lubbock, as a result of the appeal, and were preparing to submit a file to the Crown Prosecution Service.
+On 17 March 2021, Essex Police confirmed that they had arrested a 50-year-old man from Cheshire on suspicion of indecent assault and murder.
+He was later released without charge.

 Lucy Morris of Essex Police stated, "Nine people were at that party.
 We know that not everyone was responsible for what happened but someone was.
 Now is the time to come forward, if you haven't done so already, to set this matter to rest by providing us with any information you have."
-She emphasised Essex police had "never given up on this case" and investigations were complex.
+She emphasised Essex Police had "never given up on this case" and investigations were complex.

-Following Terry Lubbock's death, Det Ch Insp Jennings said, "Terry's devotion to his son and to his pursuit of justice knew no bounds.
+Following Terry Lubbock's death, Detective Chief Inspector Jennings said, "Terry's devotion to his son and to his pursuit of justice knew no bounds.
 He was an example to many of us in his relentless quest for truth and justice.
 Our investigation into Stuart's death will not end with Terry's - as long as the case remains open, we will do all we can to deliver justice for him and his family.
 To this end we urge anyone who has information about Stuart's death to please now, more than ever, do the right thing and come forward."